spiral/docs/docs/en/framework/container.md

 ```

 > **Note**
-> Invokable method can have as `public` as `protected` and `privite` visibility.
+> Invokable method can have both `public` and `protected` , `private` visibility.

 ### Invoke callable

-In some cases, you might want to invoke a desired closure with auto wiring all of it's dependencies.
+In some cases, you might want to invoke a desired closure with auto wiring all of its dependencies.

 ```php
 public function invokeMethod(\Spiral\Core\InvokerInterface $invoker): mixed